SingLet: A Phonetically Optimized Reinvention of Letter-Name Solmization

 Monogesture articulation rather than multi-word accidental naming

-Systematic rhyme changes to mark accidental direction and depth
+Systematic ending-sound changes to mark accidental direction and depth

 Potential use in fixed-pitch pedagogy and absolute-pitch-oriented curriculum design